A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Introduction

-Let \(\xi = e^{\pi \ii /\nr}\).
 Because \(\qgrplong\) is a Hopf algebra its category of modules is monoidal.
+We consider a subcategory \(\qcat\) of \defemph{weight modules} on which the center of \(\qgrplong\) acts semisimply.
 As for any monoidal category we can view it as a \(2\)-category with one object.
-Write \(\qcat\) for the \(2\)-category of finite-dimensional \(\qgrplong\)-modules, with \begin{description} \item[objects] a single object \(\bullet\) \item[\(1\)-morphisms] finite-dimensional \(\qgrplong\)-modules, with composition of \(1\)-morphisms the tensor product of modules. \item[\(2\)-morphisms] \(\qgrplong\)-module intertwiners, composed as linear maps. \end{description}
+The \defemph{delooping} of \(\qcat\) is the \(2\)-category \(\delooping\qcat\) with \begin{description} \item[objects] a single object \(\bullet\) \item[\(1\)-morphisms] finite-dimensional \(\qgrplong\) weight modules, with composition of \(1\)-morphisms the tensor product of modules. \item[\(2\)-morphisms] \(\qgrplong\)-module intertwiners, composed as linear maps. \end{description}

 In \cref{sec:construction of invariant} we define a \(2\)-functor